katfagg/cinema_project/README.md

 ## Acknowledgements
-We would like to thank the [BNTA](https://techacademy.brightnetwork.co.uk/) team and our trainers!
+We would like to thank the [BNTA](https://techacademy.brightnetwork.co.uk/) team and especially to our trainers Anna, Colin, Eoan, Richard and Zsolt!